Frank Rijken

 Frank Rijken (born 24 November 1996) is a Dutch artistic gymnast.
 He represented the Netherlands at the 2016 and 2024 Summer Olympics.

 Early life

 Rijken was born on 24 November 1996 in Westvoorne.
-His older sister Marlies competed for the Netherlands at the 2010 and 2011 World Championships before retiring in 2012.
+His older sister, Marlies, competed for the Netherlands at the 2010 and 2011 World Championships before retiring in 2012.
 He started gymnastics at the age of nine after following his older sister into the sport.

-Career
+Gymnastics career

 Rijken competed at the 2014 Junior European Championships, finishing 18th in the all-around and eighth in the parallel bars final.
 He began competing in senior competitions in 2015 and represented the Netherlands at the 2015 European Games.
 The Dutch team of Rijken, Casimir Schmidt, and Bram Verhofstad finished 15th in the team competition.
 He then helped the Dutch team finish 11th in the qualification round of the 2015 World Championships, allowing them to qualify for the 2016 Olympic Test Event.